-Hay fever, or allergic rhinitis, is a common condition triggered by an allergic reaction to airborne particles like pollen, mould, and pet dander.
+Hay fever, also known as allergic rhinitis, is a common condition triggered by an allergic reaction to airborne particles, such as pollen, mould, and pet dander.
 It is a type of seasonal allergy that affects millions worldwide, causing symptoms such as sneezing, congestion, and itchy eyes.
 Seasonal allergies occur when the body's immune system overreacts to specific allergens, leading to the release of histamine and other chemicals that trigger allergic symptoms.

 Read time : 14 mins